+List names and cont act information of per sons who may have k knowledge of the alle eged discrimination.

+If you have filed this check all that apply. complaint with any ot her federal, state, or l local agency, or with any federal or state cour

+☐Federal Agency ☐Federal Court ☐State Agency ☐State Court ☐Local Agency

+Name:

-List names and conta act information of per rsons who may have knowledge of the all eged discrimination.
-If you have filed this check all that apply. complaint with any oth ner federal, state, or lo ocal agency, or with a iny federal or state court ☐Federal Agency ☐Federal Court ☐State Agency ☐State Court ☐Local Agency Name: Address: City: Stat e: Zip: Phone Number: Alternate Phone Number: Please sign below.
-Yo complaint. u may attach any writ ten materials or othei r information you thir nk is relevant to your Complainant S Signature Date Number of at tachments:
+City: Stat :e: Zip:

+Phone Number: Alternate Phone Number:

+Please sign below.
+Yo complaint. ou may attach any writ ten materials or other r information you thir nk is relevant to your

+Number of a ttachments:

+Complainant Signature Date